Key takeaways:

 Another study looking at individuals who already had a diagnosis of Type 2 diabetes found that those who tracked their weight digitally were more likely to have better control over their blood sugar.

-While there are some obvious benefits of regular weigh-ins, there are risks for certain individuals that shouldn’t be ignored.
+Though there are some benefits of regular weigh-ins, there are also some risks for certain individuals to know about.

 If you have a history of disordered eating or a diagnosed eating disorder, regular weigh-ins might be more harmful than helpful.
 Some studies have found that people who weighed themselves more often reported that it had a negative effect on mood.
 This was especially true for people with symptoms of disordered eating.
-Meticulous self-monitoring might lead to increased obsessive thoughts about body weight and shape for people who are at risk for an eating disorder.
+Daily weigh-ins have also been linked to increased risk of poor self-esteem and negative body image.
+So, self-monitoring might lead to negative or obsessive thoughts about body weight and shape for some people.

 While weighing yourself can give you data and insight into one aspect of your overall health, it shouldn’t be the only measure.
 Tracking weight fluctuations can become addictive for some people.
 A preoccupation with weight loss that leads to intentional or unintentional restriction can be a sign of disordered eating.